 - your age at diagnosis

-- how early your treatment plan began and how well you follow it
+- how early your treatment plan begins and how well you follow it

 You can improve your outlook by making smart lifestyle choices like quitting smoking, getting regular exercise, and choosing healthy foods.
-For people with RA, new medications are continuing to improve life.
+For people with RA, new medications are continuing to improve quality of life.